boscacci/Predicting-Automotive-Death-Rates-by-County/README.md

-# Multiple Regression: Automotive Deaths by County
+# Predicting Automotive Death Rates with County Demographics
+## An initial stab at multiple linear regression in Python

 ### Which attributes, of any given US county, correlate most with the rate of motor vehicle deaths in that county?